Rokhlin dimension: duality, tracial properties, and crossed products: Structure of the crossed product

 \item We have

 \item We have

 \item We have

 \item Let $n\in\N$.
-If $A_y$ is nuclear and $K_\ast(A)$ is uniquely $n$-divisible for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear and $K_\ast(A)$ is rational for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear and $K_\ast(A)=\{0\}$ for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear, separable and satisfies the UCT for all $y\in Y$, then the same is true for $A$. \ee \end{thm} \begin{proof} (1) is a special case of (2), so we prove this.
-(Also, (1) is proved in Theorem~4.6 of~\cite{HirRorWin_algebras_2007}.)
-Let $A$ be as in the statement, and let $B\subseteq A$ be a separable subalgebra.
-By Subsection~2.4.7 in~\cite{BlaKir_global_2004} (see also Lemma~4.3 in~\cite{Bla_amalgamated_2009}), there exists a separable $C(Y)$-subalgebra $C\subseteq A$ containing $B$.
-An inspection of the proof of the said proposition shows that the fibers of $C$ are also potentially $D$-absorbing.
-Since $C$ is separable, when $D$ is strongly self-absorbing we use Theorem~4.6 in~\cite{HirRorWin_algebras_2007} to conclude that $C$ is $D$-absorbing (the assumption that $D$ is $K_1$-injective is automatic by the main result of \cite{Win_strongly_2011}).
-When $D$ is the compact operators, this follows from Proposition~3.4 in ~\cite{HirRorWin_algebras_2007}.
-In either case, we conclude that $B$ is contained in a separable, $D$-absorbing subalgebra of $A$, and hence $A$ is potentially $D$-absorbing, as desired.
+If $A_y$ is nuclear, satisfies the UCT, and $K_\ast(A_y)$ is uniquely $n$-divisible for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear, satisfies the UCT, and $K_\ast(A_y)$ is rational for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear, satisfies the UCT, and $K_\ast(A_y)=\{0\}$ for all $y\in Y$, then the same is true for $A$. \item If $A_y$ is nuclear, separable and satisfies the UCT for all $y\in Y$, then the same is true for $A$. \ee \end{thm} \begin{proof} (1) and (2) are proved in Theorem~4.6 of~\cite{HirRorWin_algebras_2007}.

 For (4), this is Lemma~3.1 in~\cite{Car_classification_2011}, while the proof of the said lemma is easily adapted to show (3).
 For (5), this is a consequence of Theorem~1.3 in~\cite{Sud_stable_2005} and the fact that $\mathrm{sr}(C(Y,A))\leq \dim(Y)+\mathrm{sr}(A)$ for every compact space $Y$ and every \ca\ $A$, by Theorem~1.13 in~\cite{NagOsaPhi_ranks_2001}.
 For (6), the same argument in the proof of Theorem~1.3 in~\cite{Sud_stable_2005} applies to real rank, showing that